 If you submit both the ACT and SAT, the University uses the most favorable score.
 Your SAT is based on a mix and match of your highest Evidence Based Reading/Writing and Math scores.
 Your ACT score is based on your highest composite.
 Only SATscores from March 2016 and beyond are considered in the application and scholarship review process.

 Students interested in attending Hampton University can apply online.
 All students must submit for admission consideration the following:

 - The signed and completed application form for admission;

 - Application fee of $35.00 (non-refundable).
 Only cashier’s check or money order accepted;

 - Standardized test scores-- unless applying using the Test Optional Policy (Reference above);

 - One letter of recommendation from your high school guidance counselor or a high school teacher.

-- An autobiographical essay, or a 250-500 word essay on one of the topics below:
+- An autobiographical essay, or a 250 -500 word response to the question: